 Do not expect a magistrate to award workers’ comp benefits using common sense.
 Just because someone is right does not mean they can win at trial.
 Specific procedures must be followed, and the rules of evidence apply.

-How to appeal a denied workers’ comp claim?
+How to appeal a denied workers’ comp claim in Michigan?

-Below are some issues that people generally miss when they try to appeal a denied workers’ comp claim and why it is a bad idea to represent yourself.
+Below are some issues that people generally miss when they try to appeal a denied workers’ comp claim in Michigan and why it is a bad idea to represent yourself.